-- (1) If an owner requires an amount as a security deposit in respect of any residential premises to be paid by or on behalf of a prospective tenant, the owner is to give the tenant 2 copies of a report stating the condition of the premises on or before the day on which the tenant occupies the premises. - (2) A condition report is to - (a) specify the general state of repair and condition of the premises to which it relates; and - (b) be signed by the owner. - (3) On receipt of the copies of the condition report the tenant is to - (a) sign one of the copies of the report endorsed with a statement that the tenant agrees or disagrees with the report as a whole or any part of it; and

-- (b) return that signed and endorsed copy to the owner within 2 days. - (4) A condition report that is given under this section is evidence of the state of repair and condition of the residential premises to which it relates.
+- (1) If an owner requires an amount as a security deposit in respect of any residential premises to be paid by or on behalf of a prospective tenant, the owner is to give the tenant 2 copies of a report stating the condition of the premises on or before the day on which the tenant occupies the premises. - (2) A condition report is to - s.
+27 Part 3 - Residential tenancy agreements (a) specify the general state of repair and condition of the premises to which it relates; and (b) be signed by the owner.
+(3) On receipt of the copies of the condition report the tenant is to $-$ (a) sign one of the copies of the report endorsed with a statement that the tenant agrees or disagrees with the report as a whole or any part of it; and (b) return that signed and endorsed copy to the owner within 2 days.
+(4) section ndition report that is given under this n is evidence of the state of repair and ion of the residential premises to which it s.